 - 1) Students complete final clinical placement (SLP 2500Y Advanced Internship) in mid-July. - 2) Students and clinical educators submit all final internship documentation (including student assessments of clinical educators) one week after the placement is completed; - 3) Final marks are submitted to SGS by mid to late August (no sooner than four weeks after submission of final placement documentation); - 4) Students must have successfully completed all departmental requirements for graduation (e.g., portfolio, coursework, internship courses, submission of required clinical education documentation); - 5) After marks are submitted and all departmental requirements are completed, the Coordinator of Graduate Studies notifies SGS that the student is eligible to graduate.
 The Coordinator of Graduate Studies then also notifies students who are eligible to graduate and will provide them with the form and instructions necessary to request a Confirmation of Degree Requirements letter from SGS; - 6) SGS completes a final check to ensure that students do not have any outstanding fines or fees and confirms eligibility for November convocation; - 7) If everything is in order, the student may request a Confirmation of Degree Requirements letter to be sent by SGS to CASLPO.
 In order for students to receive a letter, they need to complete the appropriate request form and send it to SGS.
 The Department of Speech-Language Pathology has no control over this process or its timelines. - 8) Contact CASLPO for specific information on the application process and timing.
 The Department of Speech-Language Pathology has no control over this process or its timelines. - 9) Students will not be able to see their grades for SLP 1532H-Clinical Laboratory in Hearing Disorders and SLP 2500Y-Advanced Internship until they are posted officially in mid-September.
-Therefore, students may need to supply updated transcripts to CASLPO after that date. - 10) For students who are completing their internships or other requirements (e.g., portfolio) at a later date (i.e., after mid-July), course grades and the Degree Recommendation Form will be sent to SGS within four weeks of completing all program requirements and the earliest possible employment date will be delayed accordingly.
+Therefore, students may need to supply updated transcripts to CASLPO after that date.
+The In Progress (IPR) notations on the final transcript indicate enrolment only in these courses in the semesters leading up to completion of the degree. - 10) For students who are completing their internships or other requirements (e.g., portfolio) at a later date (i.e., after mid-July), course grades and the Degree Recommendation Form will be sent to SGS within four weeks of completing all program requirements and the earliest possible employment date will be delayed accordingly.